stammler/arxivloader/README.md

 | `verbosity` | 2              | Level of verbosity.                                                         |

 The default options are usually good enough.
+Per arXiv API the maximum allowed `N` is `50000` and the maximum allowed `page_size` is `10000`.
+Queries outside the scope will return empty results.
+Please refine your query accordingly.
 The `delay` has to be at least three seconds to be fair with the load on the arXiv API.
-It can happen that the arxiv API does not respond for a query. `timeout` will set the time after which `arxivloader` assumes a failed attempt and will retry at most five times.
+It can happen that the arXiv API does not respond for a query. `timeout` will set the time after which `arxivloader` assumes a failed attempt and will retry at most five times.
 Please note, that `timeout` needs to be larger than the arXiv API takes to process the query, which depends on `page_size`.
 Consider two minutes for ten thousand entries in a page.
 If `verbosity` is `0`, `arxivloader` will not display anything on screen.
 If `verbosity` is `1`, `arxivloader` will print out the number of retrieved entries at the end of execution.
-If `verbosity` is `2`, `arxivloader` will additionally show a progess bar.
+If `verbosity` is `2`, `arxivloader` will additionally show a progress bar.

 ## Acknowledgements